- Only dry plant growth generated on the burn site can be burned.

-Burn Notification To notify the fire marshal's office of a controlled burn, please complete the Burn Notification Form.
-If the Burn Notification Form does not appear, this means we are under a burn ban of some sort, (ie. burning prohibited, high fire danger day or extremely high wind day).
+To notify the fire marshal's office of a controlled burn, please complete the Burn Notification Form.
+If the Burn Notification Form does not appear, this indicates we are under a burn ban of some sort, (ex. burning prohibited, extreme fire danger or extremely high wind).

 If you have items you need to dispose of that cannot be burned, you may be able to take them to the Hood County Citizens Collection Station.
 View station location and fees.

 Some tips for conducting a safe controlled burn.

 - Burn a minimum of 50 feet from any structure